Highway to Heaven: Home media

 In Region 1, A&E Home Video (under license from the estate and production company of Michael Landon) released the first three seasons on DVD in 2005–06.
-The episodes contained on these releases were the edited, syndicated versions and not the original broadcast versions.
+The episodes contained in these releases were the edited, syndicated versions and not the original broadcast versions.
 Due to poor sales, the final two seasons were never released.

 In 2013, Mill Creek Entertainment acquired the rights to the series.
-They have subsequently re-released the first four seasons on DVD in June, with Season 1 containing original uncut episodes and Season 3 containing mostly uncut episodes.
+They subsequently re-released the first four seasons on DVD in June, with Season 1 containing original uncut episodes and Season 3 containing mostly uncut episodes.
 Season 4 was released (for the first time in Region 1) on June 3, 2014.
 The fifth and final season was released on September 16, 2014.

 Mill Creek released Highway to Heaven – The Complete Series on DVD in Region 1 in November 2014.